Denmark Copenhagen

 Dronning Louises Bro sidewalks and road

-Though few sidewalks are as wide as these ones on Dronning Louises Bro, it’s easy to walk (and bike) everywhere in Copenhagen.
+Though few sidewalks are as wide as these on Dronning Louises Bro, it’s easy to walk (and bike) everywhere in Copenhagen.

 2. It’s clean and safe